 Take a look at the innovative design in the short video below (no sound).

-Outside of the building works, the distillery are having their stills hand crafted in Elgin.
+The distillery are having their stills hand crafted in Elgin.
 Check out the short video.

 When complete, the distillery will produce 400,000 litres of pure alcohol per year as well as welcoming tens of thousands of visitors through the door with a shop and bar.
 In addition to this, there is lab space for analysis and experimentation with students from Heriot Watt University, offices and facilities, and a number of flexible spaces that can be used for exhibitions and public events.